Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: The LTB model in General Relativity

 respectively.

-It may be observed that the form of the LTB metric given by Eq.~\eqref{eq:LTBmetric-GR-simpler} reminds the FLRW line element \eqref{eq:background-metric-FLRW}.
-More specifically, if $a\left(t,r\right)$ and $K\left(r\right)$ do not depend on the radial coordinate $r$, the FLRW geometry is exactly recovered to describe a homogeneous and isotropic Universe.
-Furthermore, it is straightforward to show in that limit that Eq.~\eqref{subeq:LTB-00-GR-simpler} turns into the Friedmann equation \eqref{eq:1friedmann}, which combined with Eq.~\eqref{subeq:LTB-11-GR-simpler}, also provides the cosmic acceleration equation \eqref{eq:2friedmann} in the FLRW metric.
+It may be observed that the form of the LTB metric given by Eq.~\eqref{eq:LTBmetric-GR-simpler} reminds the FLRW line element.
+More specifically, if $a\left(t,r\right)$ and the LTB curvature function $K\left(r\right)$ do not depend on the radial coordinate $r$, the FLRW geometry is exactly recovered to describe a homogeneous and isotropic Universe.
+Furthermore, it is straightforward to show in that limit that Eqs.~\eqref{subeq:LTB-00-GR-simpler} and \eqref{subeq:LTB-11-GR-simpler} turn into the Friedmann equations in the FLRW metric.

 Finally, the continuity equation for a pressure-less perfect fluid in the LTB metric \eqref{eq:LTBmetric} can be written as

 or equivalently